tjvantoll/articles/jscrambler/article.md

 npm i --save-dev jscrambler-webpack-plugin
 ```

-Next, create a new file in the root of your app named `jscrambler.json`, and paste in the following code.
+After that, create a new file in the root of your app named `jscrambler.json`, and paste in the following code.

 ```
 {